actinia-org/actinia-core/CONTRIBUTING.md

   This information can be in the file headers, but should also be added to the project licensing file if not exactly matching normal project licensing (LICENSE.txt).
 * Existing copyright headers and license text should never be stripped from a file.
-If a copyright holder wishes to give up copyright they must do so in writing to the foundation before copyright messages are removed.
+If a copyright holder wishes to give up copyright they must do so in writing to the project steering committee before copyright messages are removed.
 If license terms are changed it has to be by agreement (written in email is ok) of the copyright holders.
 * When substantial contributions are added to a file (such as substantial patches) the author/contributor should be added to the list of copyright holders for the file.
-* If there is uncertainty about whether a change is proper to contribute to the code base, please seek more information from the project steering committee, or the foundation legal counsel.
+* If there is uncertainty about whether a change is proper to contribute to the code base, please seek more information from the project steering committee.

 ### Git workflow with actinia